After 30+ years of life, I finally get why London is ICONIC.

 For even more unique vintage/antique/unique treasures shopping markets, head to East London’s Upmarket, Spitalfields Market, and Backyard Market.

-39. When out exploring, bring an everyday bag with you that fits a water bottle.
+39. Bring an everyday bag with you that fits a water bottle.

 And so is that water bottle!
 It can be way too easy to forget to drink water while out and about, but the last thing you want to do is get dehydrated midday.